Authorities probe mansion fire where 4 found dead

 COLTS NECK, N.J.
 (AP) — Authorities in New Jersey continue to investigate the scene of a mansion fire believed to have been set intentionally where two adults and two children have been found dead.

-The Monmouth County prosecutor's office says the fire Tuesday at a mansion in the upscale town of Colts Neck may be connected to another fire about 10 miles (16 kilometers) away in Ocean Township.
+The Monmouth County prosecutor’s office says the fire Tuesday at a mansion in the upscale town of Colts Neck may be connected to another fire about 10 miles away in Ocean Township.

 The victims’ names haven’t been officially released.
 But property records show the 5,700-square-foot (529-square-meter) home where the bodies were found is owned by Keith and Jennifer Caneiro.